derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Function `exchangeBase() external`

-External function that will bring the base balance of this contract to match locked.base.
+external override function that will bring the base balance of this contract to match locked.base.
 This cannot be done

 in the same transaction as locking the base, as exchanging on synthetix is too costly gas-wise.